izaxs/wireguard-note/HOWTOSSH.md

   User ubuntu
   IdentityFile ~/.ssh/keys/mykey.pem
 ```
+## SSH Server Firewall
+For better safety, expose the server's SSH port only to the IP of your client device

 ## Check SSH Server Fingerprint For Safety
 Although not required, it's always good to prevent "man in the middle" attack at the first time login